Shall we count the living or the dead?: Mechanisms of action

 \subsection{Interventions that reduce risk}

-To illustrate the setting where the intervention reduces risk of outcome, we will consider the effect of Penicillin in patients with Streptococcal Pharyngitis, in particular, its effect at reducing risk of rheumatic fever.
-If the mechanism of action is best approximated by the model in Figure 1, the survival ratio is determined by the prevalence of $\mathbb{C}$, under the negative monotonicity condition $Pr(\mathbb{B})=0$ and the independence condition $\mathbb{C} \independent \mathbb{U}$:
+To illustrate the setting where the intervention reduces risk of outcome, we will consider the effect of Penicillin at reducing risk of rheumatic fever in patients with Streptococcal Pharyngitis.
+Given the model in Figure 1, the reciprocal of the survival ratio is determined by $Pr(\neg \mathbb{C}\vert v)$, under the negative monotonicity condition $Pr(\mathbb{B})=0$ and the independence condition $\mathbb{C} \independent \mathbb{U} \vert v$: